 The following morning a huge crowd assembles at dawn That Luang to give alms to hundreds of monks who come here from around the country, and to pay homage to the stupa.
 The celebrations known as taak baat begin at 7am in the grounds of the That Luang, but crowds begin arriving at the stupa before 5am to secure the best positions inside the cloister, to pray and prepare their offerings.
 Both inside and outside the cloister, That Luang’s esplanade is full of monks who assemble to receive their offerings.

-A traditional picnic follows, when people eat boiled chicken and rice and catch up with friends and familes.
+A traditional picnic follows, when people eat boiled chicken, rice and noodles and catch up with friends and families.

-Then in the afternoon, everyone will gather on the esplanade for the traditional game of tikhy, which is played with a ball and long curved sticks, resembling a game of hockey.
+In the afternoon, everyone will gather on the esplanade for the traditional game of tikhy, which is played with a ball and long curved sticks, resembling a game of hockey.
 The game used to be played by two opposing groups, one symbolising the people and the other the establishment.
 Nowadays, it is considered a more light-hearted sporting event between two teams of the Vientiane municipality.
-Nevertheless, the procession to accompany the ball (louk khee) from the stupa to the grounds and back.
+Nevertheless, the procession to accompany the ball (louk khy) from the stupa to the grounds and back.

 The festival draws to a close under a full moon, when people from all over Laos will crowd around the Pha That Luang (stupa) for one last candlelight procession, bearing posies of flowers, incense and candles.
 Normally these days there are also firework displays to mark the end of the celebration.
 Also during That Luang festival there are trade fairs and concerts and funfairs held around the esplanade.